-15.4.
+- 18.4.
 The REVERSE SWITCHES are located just under the lapbars in the console.
-See Figure 15.4.

--There are two of these switches.

--These are normally closed switches (N.C.).

--The switches need to be set-up in a way that when the lapbar(s) are pulled to the rear the switch opens the circuit and eliminates power to the PTO from that switch.

--One lapbar can be pulled back at a time but, if both are pulled back that will cut power to the PTO.
+See Figure 18.4. - -There are two of these switches. - -These are normally closed switches (N.C.). - -The switches need to be set-up in a way that when the lapbar(s) are pulled to the rear the switch opens the circuit and eliminates power to the PTO from that switch. - -One lapbar can be pulled back at a time but, if both are pulled back that will cut power to the PTO.
 Returning one or both lapbars to neural will reengage the PTO.
-This is done by wiring the switches in parallel

--If the reverse safety switch adjustment is not correct, loosen the reverse safety switch bracket using a 3/8" wrench.
+This is done by wiring the switches in parallel - -If the reverse safety switch adjustment is not correct, loosen the reverse safety switch bracket using a 3/8" wrench.
 Pivot the bracket and switch to a position that results in correct operation, then tighten the bracket.

 NOTE: It is not necessary to remove either control console to reach the reverse safety switches, but it may be necessary to temporarily disconnect the blue wires in order to reach the mounting screws for the brackets.

-15.5.
+- 18.5.
 The PTO switch is located on the right console behind the key switch.
-This switch is part of the start circuit, PTO run circuit, and reverse safety circuit.
-See Figure 15.5.

-- The first set of terminals are in the start circuit.
-The orange/white wire connects to the brake switch and the orange/black wire goes to the neutral switches.
-The PTO switch needs to be in the off position to start the unit.

--The second set of terminals are part of the reverse safety circuit.
-They consists of yellow/black wire connecting to the terminal "30" of the PTO relay and the yellow/white wire which connects to terminal "87" on the brake relay and neutral switches.

--The third and final set of terminals, PTO run circuit, consists of blue wire from the reverse safety switches and a red wire from the run line.
+This switch accomplishes many tasks, it is part of the start circuit, PTO run circuit, and reverse safety circuit.
+See Figure 18.5. - The first set of terminals, start circuit, are the orange/ white wire connecting to the brake switch and the orange/black wire going the neutral switches.
+Of course, the PTO switch needs to be in the off position to start the unit. - -The second set of terminals, reverse safety circuit, consists of yellow/black wire connecting to the terminal "30" of the PTO relay and the yellow/white wire which connects to terminal "87" on the brake relay and neutral switches. - -The third and final set of terminals, PTO run circuit, consists of blue wire from the reverse safety switches and a red wire from the run line.

-NOTE: If you are checking for power at the PTO switch, you should have 12 volts at the red wire and no voltage at the blue wire with the PTO switch turned off.
+NOTE: If you are checking for power at the PTO switch, you should have 12 volts at the red wire and 0 volt at the blue wire with the PTO switch turned off.
 With the PTO switch on you will have 12 volts at both the blue and red wires.
 Be sure all other condition are being meet for the PTO to run properly.

-15.6.
-The KEY SWITCH is located on right console in front of the PTO switch.

--There was a midyear change to the key switch.
+- 18.6.
+The KEY SWITCH is located on right console in front of the PTO switch. - -There was a midyear change to the key switch.
 Units with serial number before 1F014G20062 should have key switch 725-04019 (Delta switch number 6900-31P) and Harness 725-04170.
 When the old key switch is turned to the start position it doesn't energize the fuel shut off solenoid.
 This will not allow fuel to flow to the carburetor while the engine is cranking.
 To correct this, there is a new key switch (725-04228) and a harness adapter (725-04229).
-This is available in kit 759-04058 (service advisory CC-451)

--A new wiring harness 759-04170A should be on all models with serial numbers above 1F224G20001.
-These models will NOT need the harness adapter (759-04058) and will already have the proper key switch.

--To check for the proper key switch perform the following test.
+This is available in kit 759-04058 (service advisory CC-451) - -A new wiring harness 759-04170A should be on all models with serial numbers above 1F224G20001.
+These models will NOT need the harness adapter (759-04058) and will already have the proper key switch. - -To check for the proper key switch perform the following test.